 • Red = odds have decreased

-A prediction refers to the selectable betting outcomes of one or more sporting events.
-All selectable picks in the betting programme are therefore to be understood as predictions.
+A prediction refers to one of the selectable betting outcomes of one or more sporting events.
+All available betting options in the programme are therefore considered predictions.

 The betting programme is understood to be the entire betting line-up available at Sporttip.ch and in the Sporttip app.
 This is expanded and amended continuously.